 - And just as bad is Genis' strongest weapon, One World.
 To get it you need to beat 99.9% of the game.
 See, after you open the door to the final boss there's a scene and a teleporter to the boss.
 Instead of fighting the boss, you need to leave the room and go play a minigame that offered mundane prizes before now (you're not actually told the prize is better now).
 The minigame is very difficult.
 If you win, you get the Infinity Plus One Kendama.
 This is likely to be the last item you get in the Collector's Book.

-- In Tales Of The Abyss those last points will probably come from the Din's Shop weapons, seeing as the game never tells you exactly what you can find there, or how many points they cost (with Dymlos, the most expensive weapon in the shop, costing 160 points).
+- Those last points will probably come from the Din's Shop weapons, seeing as the game never tells you exactly what you can find there, or how many points they cost (with Dymlos, the most expensive weapon in the shop, costing 160 points).
 And you only get a measly one or two points for most of items you bring in, and only certain items give points towards each category.
 There's a damn good reason GameFAQs has a whole guide dedicated to this shop.

 - The Last Lousy Monster in Monster Rancher Advance 2 is Octochrome.
 The only way to get it is by raising an Octopee monster to S-rank, and then waiting to be randomly attacked by it.
 If you beat it, you get a code for it.
 The problem?
 Thanks to a glitch, it's totally unobtainable.
 Well, unless you break out the cheat device.

-- In The World Ends With You there are many things to buy, monsters to beat (on several difficulties each no less) and pins to collect and master.
+- In The World Ends with You there are many things to buy, monsters to beat (on several difficulties each no less) and pins to collect and master.
 If you miss something along the way, never fear.
 Completion of the game allows you to return to any point in the game and redo any challenge or find anything you may have missed.
-The catch?
-There is one event earned pin that will only be given out ONCE.
-And ONLY once.
-If you happen to sell it before mastering it for some reason then you have no way of ever getting it back and then the perfect game is, in fact, impossible unless you feel like going back and starting all over again.
+There are two catches, both involving Pork City:

-- The Baten Kaitos games love this, as part of the incredibly sadistic 100% Completion they offer.
-In the first one, the Last Lousy Magnus is usually either the Frost Cap (dropped by one enemy in the Trail of Souls, which you visit once), the Splendid Hair (age Shampoo for 336 hours real-time), or the Maskless Mizuti Shots (two pictures taken of one of your characers while in the middle of a very specific boss battle, one of which has a minuscule chance of appearing).
-All with an extra helping of Guide Dang It and Lost Forever, as none of these are even hinted at in game and many of them are only available once.
+- In the first one, the Last Lousy Magnus is usually either the Frost Cap (dropped by one enemy in the Trail of Souls, which you visit once), the Splendid Hair (age Shampoo for 336 hours real-time), or the Maskless Mizuti Shots (two pictures taken of one of your characers while in the middle of a very specific boss battle, one of which has a minuscule chance of appearing).
+All with an extra helping of Guide Dang It and Permanently Missable Content, as none of these are even hinted at in game and many of them are only available once.

-- This is sadly not possible if you don't have a copy of the first game (or at least a save file of it), otherwise your harmless Soul Jar can't be upgraded and you miss three magnus.
+- In the second game, several Magnus are easily Permanently Missable and some others require obscenely long aging times or convoluted magnus mix recipes.
+And this is not possible anyway if you don't have a copy of the first game (or at least a save file of it), otherwise your harmless Soul Jar can't be upgraded and you miss three magnus.